StackStorm/st2/docs/source/start.rst

 Quick Start
 =================

 Installed st2?
 Enjoyed the video while it was being installed?

+First let's sure it works:

 Time go play: let's get  your first automation going.
 But first some terms.